The Baroque Period

 Ballet was also a major part of court entertainment since Louis enjoyed dancing.

-In England, opera had failed to catch on, and spoken word plays with incidental music were the norm under James I (1566-1625).
-Another genre that caught on in England was the instrumental consort, music composed for a family of instruments to be played by a group of musicians.
+In 17th century England, opera had failed to catch on, and spoken word plays with incidental music were the norm under James I (1566-1625).
+Instrumental consort music (songs composed for a family of instruments to be played by a group of musicians) was still popular in England, but not so much on the European continent.
 The English Civil war and reign of Oliver Cromwell (1599-1658) put a damper on the arts during the mid 17th century in England.
 When the monarchy was restored and Charles II ruled English theater was revived.
 A genre that flourished in the 17th century in England was the semi-opera, a type of drama featuring a speaking cast and a singing cast, with music between the acts of the play.
 Arguably, the genre lived and died with the English composer Henry Purcell (c.
 1659-1695).
 He was renowned his ability to set the English language to music, which many considered to be difficult.
 Purcell’s only true opera Dido and Aeneas was lost for a while after his death, but fortunately, it was revived and remains performed to this day.
 You can watch it in its entirety here:

 The rest of the Baroque period was dominated by Italian influence.
 The librettist Pietro Antonio Trapassi (1698-1782), who used the pen name Metastasio, became incredibly influential on how opera was written, in terms of structure and plot.
 Moreover, the composers Arcangelo Corelli (1653-1713)and Antonio Vivaldi (1678-1741) had a profound impact on instrumental music.